-2.11 Receipt of nominations
+2.12 Receipt of nominations

-- (a) In accordance with rule 12.1(c) of the Constitution, all nominations must be submitted to the Returning Officer in writing. - (b) Nominations may be submitted to the Returning Officer: - (i) by sending a signed copy to the email address given on the nomination form; - (ii) by depositing the nomination form in the secure box provided for that purpose at the UMGSA office (if any); or - (iii) personally. - (c) Nominations are only valid if they: - (i) are received by the Returning Officer before the close of nominations; and - (ii) contain the information specified in Regulation 2.10(c). - (d) The Returning Officer must promptly acknowledge all nominations received by email.

-(e) The Returning Officer must not disclose the nominations received, except in accordance with Regulation 2.19.
+- (a) In accordance with rule 12.2(b) of the Constitution, all nominations must be submitted to the Returning Officer in writing. - (b) Nominations may be submitted to the Returning Officer: - (i) by sending a signed copy to the email address given on the nomination form; - (ii) by depositing the nomination form in the secure box provided for that purpose at the UMGSA office (if any); or - (iii) personally. - (c) Nominations are only valid if they: - (i) are received by the Returning Officer before the close of nominations; and - (ii) contain the information specified in Regulation 2.11(c). - (d) The Returning Officer must promptly acknowledge all nominations received by email. - (e) The Returning Officer must not disclose the nominations received, except in accordance with Regulation 2.20.

-2.12 Verification of eligibility
+2.13 Verification of eligibility

-Immediately after the close of nominations, the Returning Officer must verify that each person nominated is eligible to stand in accordance with Regulations 2.6, 4.4 and 5.3.
+Immediately after the close of nominations, the Returning Officer must verify that each person nominated is eligible to stand in accordance with Regulations 2.6, 4.4, 5.3 and 6.3.

-2.13 Uncontested positions
+2.14 Uncontested positions